VirulentArc/ScriptCards/Spell Book Manager/readme.md

 ### Choose Spells only shows the assigned spell book

 This is expected if the character has a spell book assigned.
-In that workflow, **Choose Spells** copies from the assigned spell book onto the character sheet.
+With that setup, **Choose Spells** copies from the assigned spell book onto the character sheet.
 Use **Copy to Spell Book** to add spells from approved spell mules into the spell book first.

 ### Copy to Spell Book does not appear